-Transplantation of micrografts or single hairs from a donor area to the eyebrow, and A reconstructive flap or graft procedure that brings a strip of hair from another site to the eyebrow.
+Transplantation of follicular units or single hairs from a donor area to the eyebrow, and a reconstructive flap or graft procedure that brings a strip of hair from another site to the eyebrow.

 The patient and surgeon must agree on the procedure best suited to the needs of the patient.
 Eyebrow restoration procedures are usually performed in an outpatient setting.
 Postoperative complications are usually limited to minor pain and swelling.

 Reconstruction of the Eyebrow Using Flaps or Grafts

 Reconstructive surgery has been used for many years to restore missing eyebrows or to repair partially missing eyebrows.
 Technical considerations and the needs of the patient determine which reconstructive procedure is used:

 Transplants—Either a strip of hair-bearing skin and subcutaneous tissue or individual follicular units by follicular unit extraction (FUE) are removed from a donor area on the scalp, or donor areas on the body, and grafted into the surgically-prepared eyebrow site.
 The transplant procedure is performed by selecting a hair-bearing area of scalp with hair that is of appropriate texture and orientation to serve as eyebrow hair.
 Follicular units, usually of one to two hairs, are placed into incisions to achieve the desired shape or density.